 Connection Status: This field will read the uplink status of the individual ports, whether Enabled or Disabled.

 Reason: Describes the reason why the port has been error-disabled, such as a STP loopback occurrence.

-Reason.
-Describes the reason why the port has been error-disabled, such as a STP loopback of

 System > SNMP Settings > SNMP Global State